-- Scar from The Lion King, who murdered his brother Mufasa for the throne of Pride Rock.
+- Scar from The Lion King, who murders his brother Mufasa for the throne of Pride Rock.

 - In Wreck-It Ralph, King Candy from Sugar Rush is actually Turbo, a character from the old 1980 game TurboTime, who was thought to be dead.
 After his original game was removed from the arcade, he invaded Sugar Rush and reprogrammed it so he was its ruler while its actual ruler, Vanellope, became a glitch.

-- In Tim Burton's live-action Alice in Wonderland, the Red Queen is an usurper, having wrested the throne of Wonderland from her sister, the White Queen.
+- In Tim Burton's live-action Alice in Wonderland (2010), the Red Queen is an usurper, having wrested the throne of Wonderland from her sister, the White Queen.

 - Conan the Barbarian: